Exploiting Sparsity in Complex Polynomial Optimization: Notation and preliminaries

 \begin{remark} For a graph $G$, we denote any specific chordal extension of $G$ by $\overline{G}$.
 The chordal extension of $G$ is generally not unique.
 In this paper, we will consider two particular types of chordal extensions: {\em the maximal chordal extension} and {\em approximately smallest chordal extensions}.
 By the maximal chordal extension, we refer to the chordal extension that completes every connected component of $G$.
 A chordal extension with the smallest clique number is called a {\em smallest chordal extension}.
 Computing a smallest chordal extension of a graph is an NP-complete problem in general.
 Fortunately, several heuristic algorithms, e.g., the greedy minimum degree and the greedy minimum fill-ins, are known to efficiently produce a good approximation; see \cite{treewidth} for more detailed discussions.
 Throughout the paper, we assume that for graphs $G,H$,

 This assumption is reasonable since any chordal extension of $H$ restricting to $G$ is also a chordal extension of $G$. \end{remark}

-Given a graph $G(V,E)$, a symmetric matrix $Q$ with row and column indices labeled by $V$ is said to have sparsity pattern $G$ if $Q_{\b\g}=Q_{\g\b}=0$ whenever $\b\ne\g$ and $\{\b,\g\}\notin E$, i.e., $B_G\circ Q=Q$.
-Let $\H_G$ be the set of symmetric matrices with sparsity pattern $G$.
+Given a graph $G(V,E)$, a Hermitian matrix $Q$ indexed by $V=[n]$ is said to have sparsity pattern $G$ if $Q_{ij}=Q_{ji}=0$ whenever $i\ne j$ and $\{i,j\}\notin E$, i.e., $B_G\circ Q=Q$.
+Let $\H_G$ be the set of Hermitian matrices with sparsity pattern $G$.
 A matrix in $\H_G$ exhibits a {\em block structure}.
 Each block corresponds to a maximal clique of $G$.
 The maximal block size is the maximal size of maximal cliques of $G$, namely, the \emph{clique number} of $G$.
 Note that there might be overlaps between blocks because different maximal cliques may share nodes.